 Therefore, it is possible that a limit order may not get filled (if it doesn’t reach the investor’s pre-selected price parameters).
 A limit order may be more appealing to a trader, while a long-term investor may gravitate towards a market order.
 The benefit of a market order is that it allows an investor to get started right away.

 Another step is to review during this process is the actual share order.
 Once the trade is then executed, voila—the investor now officially owns the share (or shares).

 Going from “how do I buy shares?” to a bona fide investment pro takes time.
 There’s lots to learn along this financial journey.
 But, if the end goal is building up one’s wealth, then the learning curve can be well worth the mental investment.

-SoFi’s Active Investing platform lets investors choose from an array of stocks, ETFs or fractional shares For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
-All you have to do is sign up, play the claw game, and find out how much you won.
+SoFi’s Active Investing platform lets investors choose from an array of stocks, ETFs or fractional shares For a limited time, funding an account gives you the opportunity to win up to $1,000 in the stock of your choice.
+All you have to do is open and fund a SoFi Invest account.

 2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
 Clearing and custody of all securities are provided by APEX Clearing Corporation.